holywen/EC-Dockerfiles/README.md

 # EC-Dockerfiles
 ##DESCRIPTION:
-This is example docker files on how to put Electric Flow Server and Electric Flow Agent into a docker container.
+This is example on how to create and run Electric Flow Server cluster with a  Docker Compose.

 ##USAGE: